w1noe/WineC/README.en.md

 - Auto open/jump policy: `always | error | warning | never`
 - Prefer an enhanced Quickfix Telescope picker when available: right-side preview shows the item's message and ±3 lines of source context.
 Fallbacks to `telescope.builtin.quickfix`, then to `:copen`.
 - If the current buffer is unnamed and modified, auto-jump is skipped to avoid save prompts.
+ - Note: QuickCStop/QuickCRetry only affect the plugin's internal task queue for single/multi-file builds; they do not apply to Make/CMake flows.

 ## ⚙️ Configuration